Punk Rock Jesus

-Punk Rock Jesus is a six-issue limited series comic book created by Sean Murphy and published by Vertigo comics.
+Punk Rock Jesus is a six-issue limited series comic book created by Sean Murphy and published by Vertigo.
 The series ran for six issues from September 2012 to January 2013 and was collected as a trade paperback in April 2013.

 Background

-The first issue was released July 11, 2012.
-Punk Rock Jesus won the IGN Award for Best Comic Mini-Series of 2012.
+Punk Rock Jesus is a limited run comic book series composed of six issues that was written and illustrated by Sean Murphy.
+The first issue was published on July 11, 2012, by the DC Comics imprint Vertigo Comics.

+A web campaign to clone Jesus Christ before December 25, 2001, may have been part of the inspiration for the series.
+The campaign was called the Second Coming Project and turned out to be a hoax run by an underground book publisher.
+In 2004 at the age of 23, Murphy started writing the series as a practicing Catholic.
+At 26 years old in 2007, Murphy became a militant athiest and began using the project as a means to express his frustrations and concerns with religion.
+In the following years leading up to the release of the series in 2012, Murphy became less militant about his views on religion and decided that a confrontational approach may not be the most productive.
+Murphy acknowledges that the series might be a controversial topic, but emphasized that he believes that if Jesus was cloned it's probable that we would turn it into a reality TV show.

 Plot

 In 2019 an entertainment company named OPHIS (Greek for serpent) starts what's known as the "J2 Project", a plan to resurrect Jesus Christ.
 A clone of Jesus Christ is made with DNA from the Shroud of Turin.
 The young Jesus is raised on an island with his entire life dictated and televised and viewed by nearly the entire world.
 Faced with these stresses the young Jesus ultimately becomes a rebellious punk rocker.
 Religious zealots either love or hate the show and politicians begin to fret over potential influences on the nation.
 The scientific community fears the implications of the cloning itself.